Your firm. Your case.

 Every analysis your firm runs gets a second independent pass — same documents, same case context, fresh review.
 Divergences between the two passes are flagged for human review and recorded as part of your case file, instead of disappearing into one opinion you have no way to test.

-If your case is in Texas, the Trust Code, Property Code, and Business Organizations Code statutory framework is in the prompts with section text.
-Texas Estates Code coverage is named in the prompt-instruction layer and is the next coverage build.
-If your case is somewhere else, the architecture is set up to extend the same pattern to your state.
-The prompt library is the moat; the case context is yours.
+If your case is in Texas, the Trust Code, Property Code, and Business Organizations Code statutory framework is built into the analysis, section by section.
+Texas Estates Code key sections are embedded today, with deeper section-by-section coverage as the next build.
+If your case is somewhere else, the same approach extends to your state.
+TrustAI maintains the depth; the case context is yours.

 Scanned.
 Photographed.
 Faxed.
 Twice-photocopied.
 Read all the same.